1. Home

 My electric bill is $290/mo

 In the US, lithium-ion batteries are the most common storage technology paired with home solar panels today.
-However, lithium systems are not the only PV storage technology on the market, and there are several other solar battery types to be aware of before finalizing your purchasing decisions.

 Lithium-ion

 Like batteries in your smartphone, laptop, or electric vehicle, many home batteries use lithium-ion technology.
 Many battery manufacturers are favoring lithium iron phosphate (LFP) technology for solar energy applications.
-Compared to non-lithium products, LFP and similar battery types typically come with increased upfront costs, longer lifespans, greater round-trip efficiency, and the best long-term value.
+Compared to non-lithium products, LFP and similar battery types typically come with increased upfront costs, but longer lifespans, greater round-trip efficiency, and the best long-term value.

 Lead-acid